Donratto/MPA-KPM/README.md

 [Output 3](https://github.com/Donratto/MPA-KPM/blob/main/Outputs/lowPower.txt)

 The most significant differences can be observed in the following output, where we manually set the position of UEs.
-Their distance from the gNodeBs is decreased, therefore dramatic decrease in terms of throughput can be observed.
+Their distance from the gNodeBs is increased, therefore dramatic decrease in terms of throughput can be observed.
 Updated positions can be seen bellow:

 ![updated positions](https://github.com/Donratto/MPA-KPM/blob/main/Pictures/image.png)